douglasgscofield/bioinfo/scripts/README.md

     --quiet                    don't print progress to stderr
     --help, -?                 help message

-Pileup format created from multiple BAM files has 3 columns per BAM file; this script will merge all columns while creating profile output up line unless the `--which-bams` option is given.
+Pileup format created from multiple BAM files has 3 (or 4, with `-s`) columns per BAM file; this script will merge all columns while creating profile output up line unless the `--which-bams` option is given.

 Haubold B, P Pfaffelhuber, and M Lynch.
 2010. mlRho - a program for estimating the population mutation and recombination rates from sequenced diploid genomes.